-Effort creep has implications for maintaining stocks around target reference points, and can affect vessel profits.
+Effort creep has implications for our understanding of trends in fishing effort and our ability to maintain stocks around target reference points, and can affect vessel profits.
 Paper SC12-MI-WP-08 reviewed candidate indicators of effort creep in the WCPO purse seine fishery at the request of the PNA.
 The work was supported by SC12, which noted its relevance for skipjack harvest control rule development (SC12 report para.
 645).
-PNA requested that SPC report annually on trends in effort creep by updating key tables in that paper, and expressed interest in similar work being undertaken so that any process of adjustment for effort creep would be compatible across the WCPO (SC12 report para.
+PNA requested that SPC report annually on trends in effort creep by updating key tables from that paper, and expressed interest in similar work being undertaken so that any adjustment for effort creep would be compatible across the WCPO (SC12 report para.
 641).

-This paper updates and summarises the latest information available to SPC as of 30th June 2017 (see Table 1).
-The majority of candidate effort creep indicators have increased over the recent period when examined both within and outside PNA EEZs.
-The exception was PNA EEZ catch levels, which showed recent declines, driven by patterns in effort.
+This paper updates and summarises the latest information available to SPC as of 5^{th} June 2018 (see Table 1).
+The majority of candidate effort creep indicators have decreased over the recent period when examined both within and outside PNA EEZs, with 2017 in particular having a relatively low annual CPUE based upon current available data.
+This year drives the trends seen in Table 1.
+The short term trends shown in that table therefore need to be considered separately to the longer term trends seen.

-The number of sets made per day has gradually increased over time, reflecting an increase in effective effort within fishing day limits.
-While catch per set declined slightly over time, setting rate has generally increased and led to increases in catch per day.
+The number of sets made per day has gradually increased then stabilised over time, reflecting an increase in effective effort within fishing day limits.
+The trend is different between set types, with free school set frequency increasing notably, while the rate of associated sets per day declined slightly.
+While catch per set declined slightly over time, setting rate has generally increased at a greater rate leading to increases in catch per day.
 While recent changes in catch and CPUE may reflect the ultimate consequences of effort creep, we note that purse seine CPUE is considered relatively insensitive to changes in underlying fish biomass.
+The relationship between trends in purse seine CPUE, the underlying biomass and effort creep remains unclear.